 No doubt after the walk you’ll need refreshment.
 If you took your dogs, you’ll find a warm dog-friendly welcome as well as wholesome pub-grub and real ales at the Station House.
 Another traditional pub, The Fishers is famed for its Sunday lunch.
-If it’s just tea, coffee or snack you fancy then The Coffee Lounge is a great choice.
+If it’s just tea, coffee or snack you fancy then Hywel Dda Coffee Shop is a great choice.
 Roadhouse is a family run restaurant and another worthwhile pit-stop for coffee and a slice of cake or a family meal.

 Colin’s Insider Tips

 The Best Walk – The Whitland Abbey Byway Walk.